MichaelCurrin/twitter-lib-python/docs/configuration.md

 $ cp .env.template.local .env.local
 ```

-Update it with your Twitter credentials.
+Update `.env.local` with your Twitter credentials.
 Never share those details publicly.

-Note - ignore the `.env` file in the repo - that should be left as is so that your IDE handles Python modules correctly.
+Note this `.env.local` is ignored by Git and is also separate from the versioned `.env` file which has been set up for VS Code.

 ### 2. Read values